LinkedIn Analytics for AI Agency Owners: What to Track, What to Ignore, and How to Use Data to Get More Clients

 Your LinkedIn profile is the destination for every piece of content you publish and every outreach message you send.
 If you are generating profile views but not getting connection requests or DM conversations, your profile is the bottleneck — it is attracting attention but not converting it into relationships.

 Run a profile conversion audit quarterly: for a week, track your profile view count and the number of inbound connection requests or DMs you receive.
 Divide the latter by the former to get your profile conversion rate.
-Benchmark: a well-optimized profile for B2B services converts 15-25% of profile views into connection requests or DM conversations.
+A well-optimized profile for B2B services converts 15-25% of profile views into connection requests or DM conversations.
 Rates below 10% indicate the profile is not clearly communicating value to your target audience.

 Common profile optimization issues that suppress conversion: headline that describes what you do without explaining who you help or what outcome you deliver, summary (About section) that reads like a resume rather than a client-facing value proposition, experience section that lists job titles and responsibilities rather than client outcomes and capabilities, no featured section showcasing case studies, client results, or key content pieces.